xen-troops/moulin/docs/user-reference.rst

 Builders
 --------

 Builders are the `moulin` plugins responsible for actual image building.
-Right now only `yocto` and `android` are supported.

 `moulin` will generate phony Ninja target :code:`{component_name}` for every component.
 It can be used to